100% Free Consultation (888) 493-1629

 Representing Injured Seamen in Maritime Lawsuits Nationwide.
 Billions Won.

 Working as a seaman in the maritime industry is a high-risk occupation.
-Heavy loads, large equipment, seaworthiness, and difficult conditions can all contribute to an elevated risk of offshore injury.
+Heavy loads, large equipment, the seaworthiness of the vessel that you're on, and difficult conditions can all contribute to an elevated risk of offshore injury.
 Isolation is another health factor.
 Where do you go when you suffer a severe injury hundreds of miles offshore?
 When an injury occurs, expert medical aid is often hours away, while life-altering injuries need to be treated immediately.
 Due to all these factors, a maritime injury can be much more serious than a similar incident occurring on land.

-If you've experienced an offshore injury, contact our Texas Jones Act attorneys.
+Contact our Texas Jones Act attorneys.
 We serve clients nationwide, from Dallas to Baton Rouge.
-Call (888) 493-1629 today!
+Call (888) 493-1629 for a free consultation!

 Abogados de lesiones por accidentes marítimos y en alta mar en Houston